honghaow/honghaow.github.io/_pages/about.md

 ## About Me

-I am a final year Ph.D. student in the Department of  Electrical Engineering and Computer Science at [The University of Michigan, Ann  Arbor](https://eecs.engin.umich.edu/).
-I am very fortunate to be advised by [Prof. Lei Ying](https://leiying.engin.umich.edu/).
-My research interests lie in designing theoretical and practical machine learning algorithms with strong theoretical guarantees.
+I will join the Computer Science department at the **Washington State University (WSU)** as an tenure track assistant professor from Fall 2023.
+I am very fortunate to be advised by [Prof. Lei Ying](https://leiying.engin.umich.edu/) in Department of Electrical Engineering and Computer Science at [The University of Michigan, Ann Arbor](https://eecs.engin.umich.edu/).
+My research interests lie in designing scalable, theoretical and practical machine learning algorithms with strong theoretical guarantees.

+## To Prospective Students

+- **I am looking for highly motivated students with strong  backgrounds in matthematics, reinforcement learning, machine learning and optimization to work with me.**

+- **Moreover, intern and visiting students are highly welcome!**

+> Please send me an email (honghaow at umich dot edu) if you are interested in working with me.
+Please include your resume, undergraduate/graduate transcripts.

 ## Research